Tag: silver

 Snip20160521_2

-We went short at the red arrow and for a profit at the green arrow.
+We shorted at the red arrow and bought back our short for a profit at the green arrow.
 Gold trades less than silver per ounce and therefore our gold movement this week represented only 30 pips.
-Offset, however, by the trader’s equation: based on probability, our profit target, how far away our stop is and the representative amount we’re prepared to lose.
+However, the smaller size is offset by the traders equation: based on probability, our profit target, how far away our stop is and the representative amount we’re prepared to lose.

 USD CAD daily chart: